karianmash/jitu-sendit/README.md

 ## Disclaimer

-The site is currently under development and therefore some features are likely to change anytime!
+The site is currently under development and therefore some features are likely to change in the future!